nsnam/ns-3-dev-git/src/openflow/doc/openflow-switch.rst

 Usage
 *****

-The OFSID requires libxml2 (for MPLS FIB xml file parsing), libdl (for address fault checking), and boost (for assert) libraries to be installed.
+The OFSID requires libxml2 (for MPLS FIB xml file parsing), and libdl (for address fault checking).

 Building OFSID
 ==============